Prasang-Motwani/pwn.college_prasang/Hello Hackers.md

 Run the hello command with an argument "hacker"

 ## Solution:
-After starting this challenge
+After starting this challenge;<br>
-I typed hello then typed a single word "hacker" acter it I did this cause first we write the command and the subsequent words are arguments for it In this challenge only a single argument "hacker" was asked
+I typed hello then typed a single word "hacker"<br>
+I did this because first we write the command and the subsequent words are arguments for it<br>
+In this challenge only a single argument "hacker" was asked<br>

 ```sh
 hacker@hello~intro-to-arguments:~$ hello hackers